-We are proud to present our Sponsored Athletes for 2020.
+We are proud to present our Sponsored Athletes and Clubs for 2020.

 Please support them any way you can because we believe they are worth every penny!

 “From a unique background of rugby, running and growing up in Africa – I am now a passionate cyclist, chasing my goal of being a world class athlete.
 I have a love for health, food, coffee and of course…bikes.